ServiceDesignKIT/ServiceDesignKIT/README.md

 source ~/.bash_profile
 ```

-Install Ruby 2.3.0 which is required by the app:
+Install Ruby 2.4.0 which is recommended for the app:

 ```
-rbenv install 2.3.0
+rbenv install 2.4.0
-rbenv global 2.3.0
+rbenv global 2.4.0
 ruby -v
 ```